ioccc-src/winner/1990/theorem/README.md

 ./fibonacci 1 1
 ./fibonacci 2 1
 ```

+NOTE: if the two args passed to `fibonacci` and `theorem_bkp` add to 0 it will
+print 0 over and over again in an infinite loop.
+In this case it should not be
+fixed (another condition where this occurred was fixed in 2023 as it affected
+usability of the program).

 Program available on 9 track and cartridge cassette.
 Neither [Ginsu
 knife](https://ginsu.com) nor [Swiss army